Edzell Castle: Origins

 The first castle at Edzell was a timber motte and bailey structure, built to guard the mouth of Glenesk, a strategic pass leading north into the Highlands.
 The motte, or mound, is still visible 300 m south-west of the present castle, and dates from the 12th century.
 It was the seat of the Abbott, or Abbe, family, and was the centre of the now-vanished original village of Edzell.
 The Abbotts were succeeded as lords of Edzell by the Stirlings of Glenesk, and the Stirlings in turn by the Lindsays.
 In 1358, Sir Alexander de Lindsay, third son of David Lindsay of Crawford, married the Stirling heiress, Katherine Stirling.
 Alexander's son, David, was created Earl of Crawford in 1398.

 Edzell became the property of a junior branch of the Lindsay family descended from the 3rd Earl, and in 1513 it was inherited by David Lindsay (d.
 1558).
 Around 1520, David Lindsay decided to abandon the original castle, and built a tower house and barmkin, or courtyard, in a more sheltered location nearby.
 The selection of a site overlooked by higher ground to the north suggests that defence was not the primary concern.
 David became the Earl of Crawford in 1542, on the death of his cousin the 8th Earl, who had disinherited his own son Alexander, the "Wicked Master".
 He proceeded to extend the simple tower house, in around 1550, by the addition of a large west range, incorporating a new entrance gate and hall.
 Lord Crawford also built Invermark Castle, 12 mi north of Edzell, possibly as a hunting lodge, at around the same time.

+Mary, Queen of Scots, came to Edzell on 25 August 1562.
+A plan to meet Elizabeth I in England had been abandoned, and she was making a progress to Aberdeen and Inverness.